-Even with the confidence in our immunity, the healthy spices in our food, the presence of a wide array of schools of medicine, and our long-practised herd immunity, we are, for the first time worried about falling sick.
+While we’ve been genetically endowed by good immunity, we might just be pushing our limits here.
+Even with the confidence in our immunity, the healthy spices in our food, the wide array of schools of medicine, and our long practiced herd immunity, we are, for the first time worried about falling sick.

 The pandemic has scared us into a habit of hygiene.
 That is one positive change that has arisen out of the current state of emergency.
-Has it woken up the ailing governance system to regain its health?
+Has it woken up the governance system to regain its ailing health?

 We are a nation that believes in taqdeer, fate, destiny.

-Both tents might already have a Himalayan immunity booster advertised on a chalkboard.
+Both tents might already have a Himalayan immunity booster advertised on a chalk board.

 And I bet, one of them, is run by the enterprising, out of job palmist.